 So maybe you are building up your partner’s past into something that it probably wasn’t.
-This is so common among retroactive jealousy sufferers, people telling themselves all kinds of crazy stories about their partner’s past which bear little to no resemblance to their actual partners past what actually happened.
+This is so common among retroactive jealousy sufferers.
+People telling themselves all kinds of crazy stories about their partner’s past which bear little to no resemblance to what actually happened.

 Maybe you’re filled with retroactive jealousy and FOMO on some level because your partner had more dating experiences.
 But guess what?

-Maybe many of those dating experiences were hollow and unsatisfying and maybe abusive, and there’s a lot that you probably aren’t necessarily telling yourself about your partner’s past that is equally true.
+Maybe many of those dating experiences were hollow, unsatisfying, and abusive.
+There’s a lot that you probably aren’t necessarily telling yourself about your partner’s past that is equally true.

 So start telling yourself a different story, not only about your partner’s past, but about your own past.

-Try in so far as possible to make peace with the lessons you’ve learned in your own past, value your own past, whatever it looks like for the very important lessons it taught you.
+Make peace with the lessons you’ve learned in your own past, value your own past.

-Realize that if you value your current relationship at all, which I’m guessing you do if you’re watching a video like this, paying attention to guys like me, if you value your relationship at all, you should be grateful for your past.
+Realize that if you value your current relationship at all, which I’m guessing you do if you’re watching a video like this.
+You should be grateful for your past.

-And I know this is difficult, but bear with me for a second: you should also be grateful for your partner’s past because that old cliche is true.
-If anything were different in your past or their past, there’s a very good chance that you wouldn’t be together today.
+I know this is difficuly.
+But you should also be grateful for your partner’s past because that old cliche is true.
+If anything were different in your past, there’s a very good chance that you wouldn’t be together today.

 Thanks for watching this video, and I’ll talk to you again very soon.